databoy-eng/Deep-Learning-Specialization/README.md

 Know how to apply end-to-end learning, transfer learning, and multi-task learning
 Code:

 There is no Program Assigments for this course.
-But this course comes with very interesting case study quizzes.
+However, does offer case study quizzes.

 Course 4: Convolutional Neural Networks